July 20, 2018

-- b) learn about and overcome the barriers; and
+- Learn about and overcome the barriers; and

-- c) support advanced education administrators in building the capacity of their institutions in this new field.
+- Support advanced education administrators in building the capacity of their institutions in this evolving field.

 “Choosing to say yes when it would have been easier to say no – is absolutely critical to driving innovation in large complex organizations like universities where the easy thing is not always the best thing to do.
 We were REALLY lucky to have innovative and collaborative leaders in Finance and Administration that looked for out of the box solutions to support an out of the box social venture.”

 – Wendy Cukier, Co-Founder, Ryerson University Lifeline Syria Challenge, Professor Entrepreneurship and Strategy, Ryerson University

 In the Spring of 2018 CAUBO and McConnell consulted with university and college administrators at the following workshops:

 There is considerable enthusiasm for scaling and accelerating the concept of social purpose admin and finance

 Many social purpose admin and finance initiatives are already underway, and there are many good practices to be shared across institutions

 Social purpose admin and finance requires a senior champion to be successful